 Masculinity: Discuss healthy and unhealthy masculinities and behaviors and help students to identify the difference.
 These programs address conditions that may facilitate violence.

-Body Positivity: Helps attendees build community, end harmful societal body norms, and reduce body shaming behaviors.
+Body Liberation: Helps attendees build community, end harmful societal body norms, and reduce body shaming behaviors.

 Bystander intervention: Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene